This article originally appeared on VICE UK.

 Recalling the tactics his team employed, Steel says: "You do plays that aren't textbook.
 You peek when you shouldn't, you hide when you peek, you don't push a bomb when you're supposed to.
 It's basically a positional and timing thing."

-Valve's punishment has ruined the lives of seven young men, all still in their twenties, and has been widely hailed as tough but fair.
-Yet, in reality, this is just the latest in a slew of scandals to tarnish the burgeoning world of eSports, which have snared some of the biggest players on the planet and brought about appalling real-world tragedies.
+Valve's punishment has ruined the professional lives of seven young men, all still in their 20s, and has been widely hailed as tough but fair.
+Yet, in reality, this is just the latest in a slew of scandals to tarnish the burgeoning world of e-sports, which have snared some of the biggest players on the planet and brought about appalling real-world tragedies.

 SHOCK AND SUICIDE